Introduction: The Inescapable Present

 The prevailing cost- or liability-based model suggests that some agents must be held responsible for a harm so that there is not an undue imposition on ordinary people going about their lives in morally legitimate ways.
 But this division is precisely what is at stake.
 What we need is a conception of responsibility that demands obligations of justice without undercutting individuals’ ability to pursue their own ends.
 Yet, those ends must themselves be conceptualised within a given social condition in which an agent finds herself.
 It is a moral mistake, I think, to suggest that we can partition ourselves from the world, demarcating one realm as that of personal freedom and autonomy and the other of social relations or the natural environment.
 In truth, the two are bound together.
 The reductionist account does not want to yield this.

 To enable this shift in perspective, systems justice must promote particular virtues of justice.
 If we are to foster and strengthen the social ethos – “a structure of response lodged in the motivations that inform everyday life” as the philosopher G.A.
-Cohen put it
+Cohen put it30 – needed to tackle structural injustices and imagine alternatives, then our theoretical project cannot be limited to institutional arrangements or virtue but rather to their proper integration.

 So instead of viewing justice as a particular state of affairs, its conceptualisation should enable a way of seeing the world that is fit for the moral needs of the age.
 Systems justice is not an analytical category.
 Rather, it is a lens through which moral agents can see the world from different vantage points and motivate their distinctive contribution to global justice.
 It is a way to interpret our responsibilities given the exigencies of the multiple, nested social systems in which we live, rather than a formula for the design of perfect institutions.
 It is an ontological move which draws on complex systems as a recurring metaphor for imagining social and political life, and the relationships agents have to each other over time.
 It is a standpoint for discerning system-level obligations of justice.
 While most analytical philosophy seeks to contain our vision of social life to make it more manageable, systems thinking offers an accessible way to widen our vision.
 It generates a practical morality of coherence – one that connects small-scale action and commitments with large-scale transformation – over a compartmentalised morality.